 QUALITY, PRESSURES, AND REDUCTIONS

 Receipt Point(s) and Pressures.
 The Receipt Point(s) at which Shipper shall cause Shipper’s Gas to be Tendered to Lost Creek for Gathering are described on Exhibit “A” to this Agreement.
-Shipper shall be required to deliver or cause to be delivered Shipper’s Gas at a pressure of at least 600 Psig and not to exceed Lost Creek’s Maximum Allowable Operating Pressure (“MAOP”) of 1,310 Psig Shipper, at its sole cost and expense, shall provide a pressure-limiting device for each of its operated Receipt Point(s) which shall at all times prevent the pressure at the Receipt Point(s) from exceeding System MAOP.
+Shipper shall be required to deliver or cause to be delivered Shipper’s Gas at a pressure of at least 600 Psig and not to exceed Lost Creek’s Maximum Allowable Operating Pressure (“MAOP”).
 In the event that Shipper is not the operator of the Receipt Point(s), Shipper shall cause the operator upstream of the Receipt Point(s) to install such a pressure-limiting device prior to Shipper Tendering Gas to Lost Creek for Gathering Services.

 Delivery Point(s) and Pressures.
 The Delivery Point(s) at which Lost Creek shall deliver Thermally Equivalent quantities of Gas Gathered, less Shipper’s Fuel and L&U, are listed on Exhibit “B” to this Agreement.
 Lost Creek shall deliver Shipper’s Gas at the Delivery Point(s) at actual operating pressure not to exceed MAOP.